crdx/docwatch/README.md

 ### MarkdownRenderer

-Renders markdown into HTML.
+Renders markdown into an HTML page.

-Includes basic styling.
+Includes basic CSS.

 ### HtmlRenderer

 Renders HTML into an HTML page.

-Use this for a quick livereload environment in the context of an HTML file, which can include scripts, styles, and so on, similar to jsFiddle or similar.
+Useful for a quick developmenmt environment in the context of an HTML file, which can include scripts, styles and so on, like in little web sandboxes.

 ### Extending